timjacksonm/Memory-Card/README.md

   <image src="#" width="50%">
 </h1>

 <h4 align="center">Memory Card Game.
-Created using characters from a childhood favorite game Crash Team Racing!
+Created using characters from Crash Team Racing!
 I used React, HTML, CSS, JavaScript for this project.</h4>

 <p align="center">
   <a href="#screenshots">Screenshots</a> •